The Unlikely Pilgrimage of Harold Fry (film): Plot

-Pensioner Harold Fry lives in Kingsbridge in south Devon with his wife Maureen, where they live a humdrum life.
-Hearing that a former work colleague, Queenie Hennessy, is dying from cancer and living in a hospice in Berwick-upon-Tweed, he writes her a sympathetic letter to her but feels that his words are not a worthy gesture of support.
-Ashamed and unable to bring himself to post the letter, he puts the decision off by walking to town; his wandering eventually takes him to a petrol garage where the attendant tells him of how her own encouragement helped her aunt fight back against cancer.
-Finally inspired, he calls the hospice and asks them to tell Queenie that he intends to walk to Berwick - some 500 miles - and she must hold onto her life until he arrives.
+Pensioner Harold Fry lives in Kingsbridge in south Devon with his wife Maureen, leading a humdrum life.
+Hearing that a former work colleague, Queenie Hennessy, is dying from cancer in a hospice in Berwick-upon-Tweed, he writes her a letter, but feels that his words are an unworthy gesture.
+Too ashamed to post the letter, he puts the decision off by visiting a garage shop, where the attendant tells him her own encouragement helped her aunt fight cancer.
+He calls the hospice and asks them to tell Queenie that he intends to walk to Berwick - some 500 miles - and she must hold onto her life until he arrives.

 Realising Harold is not returning, Maureen is at first worried; when he finally calls to inform her of his plan she reacts angrily.
-Eventually she reveals to a neighbour that, following several years of rocky relationship, she fears he has taken the opportunity to finally walk out on their marriage - something she admits she herself has almost done on several occasions.
+Eventually she reveals to a neighbour that, following several years of rocky relationship, she fears he has taken the opportunity to finally walk out on their marriage - something she admits she has almost done on several occasions.

 After several days of walking, Harold begins to experience hallucinations of his son, David, with whom he had a tempestuous relationship.
-After collapsing in the road, Harold is taken in by Martina, a Slovakian doctor who emigrated to the UK but is now unable to find any other work than cleaning.
-She treats his feet, which are now covered in sores and infected blisters, and allows him to recuperate in her house for several days.
-Meanwhile she reveals that her partner left her for another woman a year ago, and she still waits for him to return every day.
-Still, through their conversation Harold's refusal to give in to bad circumstances humbles her and she insists on giving him several items of walking kit from the personal effects of her former partner which she had previously felt unable to let go of.
+He collapses in the street, and is taken in by Martina, a Slovakian doctor who emigrated to the UK but is unable to find any other work than cleaning.
+She treats his feet, which are now blistered, and lets him recuperate in her house for several days.
+She reveals that her partner left her for another woman a year ago, and she still waits for him to return.
+Still, through their conversation Harold's refusal to give in to bad circumstances humbles her and she insists on giving him several items of walking kit left behind by her former partner.